Miami faith community strains to help new exiles, migrants

 “As a Catholic, you can’t stop at sadness,” Rondon said.
 “The biggest faith is that of the one who is arriving.
 He has to depend 100% on providence.”

 Outside the Ermita shrine, a couple stood under the palms, their homeland of Cuba some 200 miles across the sea.
-Roberto Sardiñas came seven years ago, and in December managed to get his wife, Dadiana Figueroa, to immigrate legally through family reunification.
+Roberto Sardiñas came seven years ago through the Mexico border, and in December managed to get his wife, Dadiana Figueroa, to immigrate legally through family reunification.

 Asked about the influx of new arrivals, Sardiñas said it would be selfish to argue anything but that “all who can come, let them come.”